Jacques Neirynck

-Jacques Neirynck (born 17 August 1931), Belgian-born and naturalized Swiss, is an emeritus professor at the École polytechnique fédérale de Lausanne (EPFL), writer and politician.
+Jacques Julien Neirynck (17 August 1931 – 24 July 2025) was a Belgian-Swiss writer, politician and academic who was a professor at the École polytechnique fédérale de Lausanne (EPFL).

+Life and career

+Neirynck was born in Uccle, Belgium in 1931.
+He studied electrical engineering at UCLouvain, eventually graduating with a PhD in 1958 and then becoming a professor.
+Around 1994, he became a Swiss citizen.
+Neirynck died in Écublens, Vaud on 24 July 2025, at the age of 93.

-He is a member of the Christian Democratic People's Party of Switzerland.
+He was a member of the Christian Democratic People's Party of Switzerland.
 He was a member of the National Council between 1999 and 2003 as well as between 2007 and 2015.